Cerebras IPO: The Market Is Already Mispricing The Real Risk - Advanced Micro Devices (NASDAQ:AMD), Cereb

 Third, watch Cerebras' first quarterly earnings in August 2026.
 The key number is not revenue growth.
 It is whether OpenAI and AWS combined exceed 40% of quarterly revenue.
 Below that threshold, the diversification narrative collapses.

 The technology is real.
 The demand was real.
-The price, however, was set by an oversubscribed book in a hot sector, not by the numbers inside the prospectus.
+The IPO price was set at $185 by an oversubscribed book.
+The market then doubled it on the open.
+Neither figure is fully anchored to the numbers inside the prospectus.
 Those two things tend to converge eventually.

 Benzinga Disclaimer: This article is from an unpaid external contributor.
 It does not represent Benzinga’s reporting and has not been edited for content or accuracy.